Posts tagged 2024

 Discovering the Oasis: Civic Park Unveiled at Hemisfair

-August 9, 2024 – Grant Stewart, ASLA, PLA, is presenting at the Texas Nursery & Landscape Association EXPO 2024 in San Antonio, Texas this coming Wednesday, August 14.
+August 9, 2024 – Grant Stewart is presenting at the Texas Nursery & Landscape Association EXPO 2024 in San Antonio, Texas this coming Wednesday, August 14.

 Grant will be joining Tom Hull, Senior Project Manager at Skanska, Ty Johnson, Superintendent at Skanska, and Andres Andujar, CEO of the Hemisfair Park Area Redevelopment Corporation in presenting, “Discovering the Oasis: Civic Park Unveiled at Hemisfair.”
 This presentation will discuss the initial vision and steps utilized in constructing Hemisfair Civic Park.